Iamsounak93/Yolo-Live-Object-Detection/README.md

 # Yolo-Live-Object-Detection

-Object Detection using Yolo V3 object detector and COCO ataset from the live stream.
+Object Detection using Yolo V3 object detector and COCO dataset from the live stream.